 You must be homeless and be referred from an outside agency who can verify your homelessness.

-Must be clean and sober, willing to participate in program services; personal growth, community participation, community service
+Must be clean and sober, have an income and be willing to participate in program services; personal growth, community participation, community service

 How to apply to Serna Village: